kghawes/card-game/README.md

         - Widgets (and their widget children) -> defined partly in .py and partly in .kv
           - Canvas (this is where shapes, colors, and images are drawn) -> defined primarily in .kv

+Communication between the GUI and the game logic is mediated by event managers and a Controller class.

 ## Getting Started
 ### Prerequisites
 - Python 3.x